Gloucestershire Youth Bridge - a GCBA venture incorporating a vibrant and various youth programme

 Good News - Gloucestershire has been one of the top counties this year in recruiting new schools into the youth bridge programme, with some of our students successful at the National Schools’ Competition held in Loughborough in March, and at the Junior Camp held in Kidderminster in April.

-Clubs are curently running at Pittville School, Cleeve School, The Cotswold School and Sir Thomas Rich’s and there is further interest from Primary schools, particularly at Foxmoor Primary in Stroud, and new clubs are starting in September at St. Mary’s in Churchdown and St. Gregory’s in Cheltenham.
+Clubs are curently running at Pittville School, Cleeve School, The Cotswold School, Sir Thomas Rich’s.
+There is further interest from Primary schools, particularly at Foxmoor Primary in Stroud, and St. Gregory’s in Cheltenham.

 We are finding that Primary School after-school clubs can need more volunteers than are sometimes available, so greater attention is now being given to Senior Schools.
-This year we started a 6th form (curriculum-time) club and an after-school club at Sir Thomas Rich’s in Gloucester and plan the same for Crypt School in coming months.
+This year we started a 6th form (curriculum-time) club and an after-school club at Sir Thomas Rich’s in Gloucester.
 In September there will also be clubs starting at Cleeve and Balcarras 6th forms in Cheltenham.

 We want this initiative to spread across the county.
 A difficulty we have is getting into schools.
 If you have a contact with a 6th Form College, or a Secondary School that has a 6th Form, please let us know.
 Richard Croot, CEO of EBED will help the school or college set up a 6th Form club.
 His email is below.